Context-Action Embedding Learning for Off-Policy Evaluation in Contextual Bandits: Preliminaries

-\paragraph{Goal.} The goal in OPE is to estimate $v(\pi)$ for a \emph{target policy} $\pi$ using the offline dataset $\cD$.
-The performance of an estimator $\hat v(\pi)$ is measured using the mean squared error or MSE:
+The goal in OPE is to estimate $v(\pi)$ for a \emph{target policy} $\pi$ using the offline dataset $\cD$.
+The performance of an estimator $\hat v(\pi)$ is measured using the mean squared error or the MSE: